Degelen

-Degelen (Дегелең) is a mountain massif in the Abai Region, Kazakhstan.
+Degelen (Дегелең) is a mountain massif in the Zhanasemey District, Abai Region, Kazakhstan.

 Semey city, former Semipalatinsk, lies about 200 km to the ENE of the Degelen mountain area.
 The Balapan nuclear test site lies to the northeast.

 History

 At the time of the Kazakh SSR Degelen was part of the Semipalatinsk Test Site complex.
 Around hundred horizontal tunnels were bored into the mountain to carry out nuclear tests operated by the USSR armed forces.
 The mountain massif was the location chosen for the majority of the subcritical and supercritical tests.
 215 underground nuclear explosions were carried out.

 In 1991, following the dissolution of the Soviet Union, the site was taken over by the government of Kazakhstan.
 The tunnels were closed in 1993.
 The abandoned electrical installations and the rails that had been used to transport the nuclear devices deep into the earth became a target of scavengers.
 Pillaging of copper and iron went on despite the safety measures at the site.
 Some of the tunnels were stocked with undetonated plutonium and they had to be sealed more thoroughly as part of a plan to eliminate nuclear weapons testing infrastructure in the mountain range.